Norwich and Peterborough Building Society: Services

 The Society's principal purpose was the making of loans which were secured on residential property and funded substantially by its members.
 However, for its size, the Society offered a wide range of financial services and advice to its 470,000 customers.
-Cheques and bank giro credits were cleared through HSBC Bank Plc (until 2015, The Co-operative Bank Plc) and a MasterCard branded credit card was issued on behalf of the Society by MBNA Europe Bank Ltd. Share dealing services were offered to members by Jarvis Investment Management Ltd, a member of the London Stock Exchange since 1984.
-As a result of having diversified into areas not traditionally associated with building societies, the Society's income was not solely dependent on mortgages.
+Cheques and bank giro credits were cleared through HSBC Bank Plc (until 2015, The Co-operative Bank Plc) and a MasterCard branded credit card was issued on behalf of the Society by MBNA Europe Bank Ltd.

 Norwich & Peterborough also operated via a telephone call centre based in Peterborough and through a fully transactional website.
 The Society had three established affinity accounts with Norwich City FC, Peterborough United FC and Lincoln City FC.
-In 2006, it was endorsed by the Football League as its preferred provider of affinity accounts to Championship and lower league clubs.
-Each year the Society paid a bonus of up to 1.25% to the club, calculated on the average total balance held in all of their supporters' accounts.
-There were eventually 27 clubs participating online.

 The Society only offered mortgage facilities for properties in England, Wales, Gibraltar or situated in defined geographical areas of the Costa del Sol and the Costa Blanca, Spain.
 In 2007, it became one of the first building societies to achieve the CarbonNeutral quality mark.
 Yorkshire Building Society (trading as Norwich & Peterborough) is authorised and regulated by the Financial Services Authority.
 It is a member of the Building Societies Association and the LINK Interchange Network.
 As a current account provider, N&P was also affiliated to Bankers' Automated Clearing Services and subscribed to the Lending Code.
 From 2001, its ATMs were operated by Moneybox Corporation.

 Yorkshire Building Society also operates under the trading names of Chelsea Building Society (since 2010, including the engagements of the former Catholic Building Society) and Egg (since 2011).
 The Yorkshire is a participant of the Financial Services Compensation Scheme; therefore, deposits with any of N&P, the Yorkshire, Chelsea and Egg were treated as linked for the purposes the scheme.